 The She-Hulk comic books definitive issue-by-issue collecting guide and trade reading order for omnibus, hardcover, and trade paperback collections.
 Find every issue and appearance!
 Part of Crushing Krisis’s Crushing Comics.
 Last updated August 2022 with titles scheduled for release through January 2023.

 It was 1980 and Stan Lee was in a pinch.

 The Lou Ferrigno Incredible Hulk TV series was wildly popular at the time, and based on the recent precedent of The Bionic Woman being launched from The Six Million Dollar Man, Lee and Marvel Comics were concerned that CBS could spin off a female Hulk character who would not be copyrighted by Marvel.

-She-Hulk’s path has been distinctly difference than Bruce Banners, partially because not long after her introducing she began to retain her every day personality while in hulk form.
-This leads to her eventually eschewing her human body and living permanently as She-Hulk.
+She-Hulk’s path has been distinctly different than Bruce Banner’s.
+Not long after her introduction she began to retain her every day personality while in Hulk form.
+This lead to her eventually eschewing her human body and living almost permanently as She-Hulk.

 Due to this key difference, She-Hulk is a social butterfly compared to her cousin.
-She is a long-running member of Avengers and only the second replacement member of The Fantastic Four when she subs for The Thing after Secret Wars.
+She is a long-running member of Avengers and only the second replacement member of The Fantastic Four (she subs for The Thing after the original Secret Wars).
 Also, after her first series, her titles are typically humorous – thanks to John Byrne’s 4th-wall breaking take on The Sensational She-Hulk.

 Despite a few periods of scarcity, She-Hulk has remained a regularly appearing hero in the Marvel Universe ever since her debut.
 Marvel also added a Red She-Hulk to their roster in 2009.
-[Read more…] about She-Hulk – The Definitive Collecting Guide and Reading Order
+[Read more…] about She-Hulk, Jennifer Walters – The Definitive Collecting Guide and Reading Order